athulmurali/loggingDocs/README.md

 ![dgPolicy](images/dgPolicy.png)

-## Install Grafana and the OCI Logging Data Source for Grafana Plugin
+### Install Grafana and then OCI Logging Data Source for Grafana Plugin

 To [install the data source](https://grafana.com/plugins/oci-datasource/installation) make sure you are running [Grafana 3.0](https://grafana.com/get) or later.
 For installing Grafana